Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Implications for Thermalization

 \subsection{QMBS Projectors as Generalized Symmetries}

-Finally, this language makes QMBS projectors on par with regular conserved quantities and the exponentially many ones in the context of Hilbert space fragmentation~\cite{moudgalya2021hilbert}, incorporating all these phenomena under the umbrella of ``generalized" symmetries.
+The commutant language makes QMBS projectors on par with regular conserved quantities as well as the exponentially many ones in the context of Hilbert space fragmentation~\cite{moudgalya2021hilbert}, incorporating all these phenomena under the umbrella of ``generalized" symmetries.
 These generalized symmetries are beyond the usual on-site symmetries, and also beyond other exotic symmetries such as subsystem or higher-form symmetries that are being explored in several different contexts in the literature~\cite{mcgreevy2022generalized}.
-However, if the QMBS projectors are considered to be non-local symmetries, then QMBS are not examples of ergodicity breaking since ergodicity is usually defined for a given symmetry sector~\cite{mondainicomment2018}.
-On the other hand, QMBS clearly do not fit into the usual framework of quantum statistical mechanics, e.g., it is not clear if analogues of the Gibbs ensembles can be defined for such systems.
-Moreover, these conserved quantities are qualitatively very different from the conventional ones, and this has implications for the dynamics on generic initial states.
+Naively, if the QMBS projectors are considered to be non-local symmetries, then QMBS are not examples of ergodicity breaking since ergodicity is usually defined for a given symmetry sector~\cite{mondainicomment2018}.
+However, QMBS clearly do not fit into the usual framework of quantum statistical mechanics, e.g., it is not clear if analogues of the Gibbs ensembles can be defined for such systems.
+Moreover, these conserved quantities are qualitatively very different from the conventional ones, and this has implications for the dynamics starting from generic initial states.
 For one, an important difference is in the distribution of $\{D_\lambda\}$'s, i.e., the sizes of the various quantum number sectors, which is highly ``skewed" in the case of QMBS conserved quantities.
 For example, while the presence of a $Z_2$ symmetry in a spin-1/2 Hilbert space would lead to two sectors of sizes $2^{L-1}$, the presence of a single QMBS would also lead to two sectors, but now with dimensions $2^L - 1$ and $1$.\footnote{For more examples, spin-1 systems with a $U(1)$ symmetry with conserved $S^z_{\tot}$ would possess $\sim L$ sectors of rather ``uniform" typical sizes $\sim 3^L/L$, while the example of embedding $2^L$ scar states in a spin-1 Hilbert space considered in Apps.~\ref{app:SMexistence} and \ref{app:QMBSsufficient} would possess one ``thermal" sector with dimension $3^L - 2^L$ and a non-thermal sector with dimension $2^L$ for degenerate scars or $2^L$ non-thermal sectors of dimension $1$ for non-degenerate scars.} This is essentially a formal way to state the intuition that the presence of QMBS only ``affects" a small part of the Hilbert space, and the dynamics of most initial states remain unchanged.
 This difference is also sometimes evident from the Mazur bound for the infinite-temperature autocorrelation function~\cite{mazurbound1969, dhar2020revisiting}.
-Given a set of operators $\{Q_\alpha\}$ in the commutant that are mutually orthogonal [defined as $\text{Tr}(Q_\alpha^\dagger Q_\beta) \propto \delta_{\alpha,\beta}$], the time-averaged autocorrelation function of an operator under the dynamics of any Hamiltonian in the corresponding local algebra $\mA$ is lower-bounded as~\cite{moudgalya2021hilbert}
+Given a set of operators $\{Q_\alpha\}$ in the commutant that are mutually orthogonal [defined as $\text{Tr}(Q_\alpha^\dagger Q_\beta) \propto \delta_{\alpha,\beta}$ corresponding to infinite-temperature ensembles], the time-averaged autocorrelation function of an operator under the dynamics of any Hamiltonian in the corresponding local algebra $\mA$ is lower-bounded as~\cite{moudgalya2021hilbert}